-Failed back surgery or failed neck surgery is unfortunately an increasingly common syndrome among patients who have undergone treatment to correct a spine condition.
+Failed back surgery or failed neck surgery is, unfortunately, an increasingly common syndrome among patients who have undergone treatment to correct a spine condition.
 A failed surgery typically arises when traditional, invasive surgical approaches were used, but innovative and less invasive surgical options, such as a minimally invasive procedure, would have been a better fit for the patient.

-Failed neck or back treatment may stem from an incorrect diagnosis of a common spine condition, and the most commonly misdiagnosed spine conditions include herniated discs, disc degeneration, sciatica, pinched spinal nerves, scoliosis or other spinal curvature issues, compression fractures from osteoporosis, accidental fractures or traumatic issues.
+Failed neck or back treatment may arise from an incorrect diagnosis of a common spine condition, and the most commonly misdiagnosed spine conditions include herniated discs, disc degeneration, sciatica, pinched spinal nerves, scoliosis or other spinal curvature issues, compression fractures from osteoporosis, accidental fractures or traumatic issues.

 Symptoms of a failed back or neck surgery can include partially relieved pain or worsened pain after initial post-surgery healing.
-Your pain may be a dull ache or sharp, stabbing sensation.
-If spinal range of motion has altered after surgical recovery, making your spine less mobile, or at the other extreme, too unpredictable mobile or unstable, you are likely suffering from a failed spine surgery.
+Your pain may be a dull ache or a sharp, stabbing sensation.
+If spinal range of motion has altered after surgical recovery, making your spine less mobile, or at the other extreme, too unpredictably mobile or unstable, you are likely suffering from a failed spine surgery.

 Beyond inaccurate diagnosis, failed back or neck surgery may result from a doctor’s one-size-fits-all treatment approach, surgical accidents, or inexperience.
 To correct the effects of failed spinal surgery, patients should seek a new diagnosis or second opinion.